PhilboBaggins/pico-keys/PCB/README.md

 6. Clean flux
 7. Trim the the 0.1" male headers poking through the RPi Pico
 8. Press on key caps (optional)
-9. Add stand-offs or stick on rubber pads to bottom of board (optional)
+9. Add stand-offs or stick on padded bumpers to bottom of board (optional)

 Licence
 -------